NikolaiRadke/AI.duino/README.md

 - Analysis of Serial Monitor output
 - Hardware diagnostics for common problems
 - Timing analysis

-### AI Chat
-Multiple chats like in the browser but integrated in the IDE.
-You can change the provider whenever you want. *(>= V2.0.0)*

 ### Auto update
 The provider settings will be updated when availabe.
 They will be generated automatically every week.
+The extension is checking itsels and will inform the user for new Version updates.

+## Beta featrures (>= V2.0.0):

+## AI Chat
+Multiple chats like in the browser but integrated in the IDE.
+You can change the provider whenever you want.

+## Inline Completion
+AI will suggest code completion behind common keywords like *Serial.* and in Comments ending with ':'.
+Example: *// Let the LED blink für three times:*.

 ## Screenshots